keen/keen-tracking.js/docs/installation.md

 * `host` and `writePath`: these options can be overwritten to make it easier than ever to proxy events through your own intermediary host.
 * `protocol`: older versions of IE feature a fun little quirk where cross-domain requests to a secure resource (https) from an insecure host (!https) fail.
 In these rare cases the library will match the current host's protocol.
 * `requestType`: this option sets a default for GET requests, which is only supported when recording single events.
-There are limits to the URL string length of a request, so if this limit is exceeded we'll attempt to execute a POST instead, using XHR.
-In rare cases where XHR isn't supported, the request will fail.
+There are limits to the URL string length of a request, so if this limit is exceeded we'll attempt to execute a POST instead, using Fetch API.